Desert Rose (Adenium obesum) is a tropical plant native to Eastern Africa and thrives in humid climates.

 Related: What is Best Soil For Desert Rose

-How Can You Help Your Desert Rose Grow New Roots?
+How Can You Help Your Desert Rose Plant Grow New Roots?

 When you repot, you may wish to dust the roots with rooting hormone to encourage the growth of new roots.

-Repot the plant into slightly moist soil, and don’t water right away.
-Instead, wait until you see new root growth, and then give the plant a light watering.
+Repot the plant into a pot with moist soil and drainage holes, and don’t water immediately.
+Instead, wait until you see new root growth, then give the plant a light watering.

-When it has become well established, begin a regular soak and dry watering and occasional fertilizing.
+When it has become well established, begin a regular soak, dry watering, and occasional fertilizing.